Liverpool Giants to return for third time

 The event by French company Royal de Luxe will be the final part in a trilogy, following on from events in 2012 and 2014.

-Liverpool mayor Joe Anderson said it will be "one of the great events that the city will talk about".
+Liverpool mayor Joe Anderson said it would be "one of the great events that the city will talk about".

 The event is part of Liverpool 2018, which marks the 10th anniversary of Liverpool's spell as European Capital of Culture.